plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ---
 layout: article
-title: "Plausible: Open source and privacy-first web analytics plugin for WordPress"
+title: "Plausible: Privacy-first web analytics plugin for WordPress"
-description: Plausible Analytics is an open source web analytics plugin for WordPress that is a simple to use, lightweight (< 1 KB) and privacy-friendly Google Analytics alternative.
+description: Plausible Analytics is a web analytics plugin for WordPress that is a simple to use, lightweight (< 1 KB) and privacy-friendly Google Analytics alternative.
 permalink: /wordpress-analytics-plugin
 ---
 Plausible Analytics is an open source web analytics plugin for WordPress that is an easy to use, lightweight (< 1 KB) and privacy-friendly Google Analytics alternative.